AlexandreAbraham/frontiers2013/reviews.rst

 Answer
 ......

-This is exactly the take-home message of this paper: thanks to scikit-learn, it is possible to run an analysis on neuroimaging data with a simple script.
-Following your recommendation, we insisted on scikit-learn versatility all along the paper.
-But what we really want is to give people the will to take our example scripts and run them on their data.
-We want them to found by themselves that it is very easy to change the regularization of a model or simply change the whole model.
-I hope that this message is now clearer in the paper.
+We thank the reviewer for stressing this point, which we feel is important to the paper.
+Following this recommendation, we highlighted the scikit-learn versatility all along the paper, gave pointers to other methods in scikit-learn, and reworked the conclusion to make this point more central.